Posted on February 12, 2020 by Louise Howland

 The last obvious difference I could see was the second Apple logo which was different on the two emails.
 Left is real, right is phishing.

 At first glance this email was very convincing, it really takes a trained eye to spot the difference – these are far more sophisticated than emails from Nigerian Princes seeking to move £10m out of the country!

-What really stopped me from clicking on the link was my recent information security training.
-It helped me understand what to look for and question in a seemingly legitimate email.
+Knowing how to spot a phishing email is no simple task.
+What ultimately stopped me from clicking on the link in my Apple email was my recent information security training.
+This helped me understand what to question and look for in a seemingly legitimate email.

 Find our more about ramsac's cybersecurity services